-By Saturday evening We had 10+ private showings, with a couple of them scheduled for after the open house.
+By Saturday evening 10+ private showings had taken place, including a couple of them scheduled for after the open house.
 We were told that there might be other written interest, but no additional written action was known.
 I was not looking forward to the update for the sellers when they got back into town on Sunday.
-The offered price was essentially less than what they'd paid years earlier.
+The offered low price was essentially less than what the Seller had paid years earlier.

 Justice in the real estate world

-Fortunately, late Saturday we received word that there were attendees of the open house that wanted to come back.
-A husband and wife from a nearby community, wanted to come back with their agent.
+Fortunately, late Saturday we received word that there were other attendees of the open house that wanted to come back.
+A husband and wife from a nearby community wanted to come back with their agent.
 They wanted a viewing at 11am on Sunday.
 It was perfect, as the Sellers would not be home until 3pm.
 The first offer was not going to come together.
 It was too far apart.
 I knew the Seller's goals, and the Buyers obviously did not know the market, even after two prior failed attempts.
-It was seen by the sellers as an insulting offer, but not measured by currency, but of appreciation for what 'home' represents.
+It would be seen by the sellers as an insulting offer, not measured by currency alone, but of appreciation for what 'home' represents.

 Sure enough, the married couple with the second showing loved the home after their private viewing.
-They immediately wrote an offer for 3k more than the home's asking price, and I was relieved for the Sellers (and myself).
+Immediately after their 11am viewing they wrote an offer for 3k more than the home's asking price, and I was relieved for the Sellers (and myself).
 The first "offer" and Buyer (no doubt influenced by the parents) was not just rude to the Seller, but it could wrongly reflect poorly on my own skill set.
 The Seller's confidence in me could have caused lasting issues if the second offer had not come in when it did.

 On Monday we responded by happily accepting the 2nd offer.
 It was far cleaner in it's contingencies (not to mention price).
 We then decided the first Buyer (with parents) could use a little more help in their hunt of the next home that would likely 'deserve' a better offer than what they'd now done 3 times (3 low-ball offers).
-We countered them to be in back-up position, at a price of $1,000,000.
-A million dollar counter offer.
+We countered the low-ball offer to be in back-up position, at a price of $1,000,000.
+A one million dollar counter offer.
 A deserved value and it was empowering for the Sellers to sign that counter.
-Hours later the agent with the Buyer's asked me "What are you doing?
+Hours later the agent with the Buyer and parents asked me "What are you doing?
 Where is your professionalism in doing this?"
 The agent was new in real estate and didn't get it.
 It might turn into that agent's longest lasting career lesson, and truly a $1 million lesson.

 The home sold to the 2nd Buyers with small repairs done as a result of the home inspection, and one of the repairs was not even the home, but to the ice-maker in the fridge.